Stanley Joseph Ott: Priesthood

-While in Rome, Ott was ordained a priest for the Archdiocese of New Orleansat the North American College by Archbishop Martin O'Connor on December 8, 1951.
+While in Rome, Ott was ordained a priest for the Archdiocese of New Orleans at the North American College by Archbishop Martin O'Connor on December 8, 1951.
 He earned a doctorate in theology from the Gregorian in 1954.
-Following his return to Louisiana, the archdiocese assigned Ott as a curate at St. Frances Xavier Cabrini Parish in New Orleans, where he remained for three years.He served as an assistant chaplain at the Catholic Student Center of Louisiana State University in Baton Rouge, then part of the archdiocese, from 1957 to 1961.
+Following his return to Louisiana, the archdiocese assigned Ott as a curate at St. Frances Xavier Cabrini Parish in New Orleans, where he remained for three years.
+He served as an assistant chaplain at the Catholic Student Center of Louisiana State University in Baton Rouge, then part of the archdiocese, from 1957 to 1961.

 In 1961, Pope John XXIII erected the new Diocese of Baton Rouge out of the Archdiocese of New Orleans.
 Ott was incardinated, or transferred, into the new diocese.
-Bishop Robert Emmet Tracy named Ott as judicial vicar and a curate at St. Joseph Cathedral in Baton Rouge He was named chancellor of the diocese in 1966 and rector of the cathedral in 1968.
+Bishop Robert Emmet Tracy named Ott as judicial vicar and a curate at St. Joseph Cathedral in Baton Rouge.
+He was named chancellor of the diocese in 1966 and rector of the cathedral in 1968.
 In addition to these duties, he also served as dean of the Central Deanery and a member of the diocesan college of consultors.